top of page

 "The moment you are still, you go crazy." ~ Van der Kolk

-Unbelievably, gaining broad acceptance of chronic trauma has been a struggle for researchers for over twenty years.
+Unbelievably, gaining broad acceptance of chronic trauma had been a struggle for researchers for over twenty years.
 For decades prior, trauma work had been focused on acute, physical trauma - wars, violence, accidents, and occasions of bodily harm.
 When chronic trauma - originating from human relationships - was considered, it was in the context of familial physical or sexual abuse.
 That lens is now broadening.

-Why is a "future time orientation" worth emphasizing in Leadership Trauma?
+Why is this "future time orientation" worth emphasizing in Leadership Trauma?
+The answer is that it may change how we deal with it and what interventions clients demand.

-So what do experts say Leadership Trauma feels like?
+So, what do experts say Leadership Trauma feels like?

 (4) THE FEELING OF LEADERSHIP TRAUMA

-"Self-blame is almost universal in chronic trauma...It’s always about blaming yourself for what you did or did not do..." ~ Van der Kolk
+"Self-blame is almost universal in chronic trauma...
+It’s always about blaming yourself for what you did or did not do..." ~ Van der Kolk

 I remember a CEO to whom I mentioned the idea of "CEO Trauma" at a coaching conference years ago (I had a different name for it then).
 She laughed at the idea and said it couldn't possibly be real.
 Later over dinner she un-ironically pulled me aside to talk about suicide rates of CEOs.